WheatonCS/Lexos/TestSuite/Cutter/char_seg/README.md

 - After the cut you should have 16 different segments containing 2-3 characters each.

-Cutting a file using Characters/Segment with Overlap:
+**Cutting a file using Characters/Segment with Overlap:

-0. UPLOAD 3_numbered.txt
+0. UPLOAD 2_numbered.txt

 1. CUT: